bcwhite-code/brians-blueprints/self-building-spacex.md

 See the [main SBF document for "The Build"](https://docs.google.com/document/d/1b7OT1-h5GWfey4rIVNbMCXX-dMkoWLmcURutqrliLYE/edit#heading=h.qqx59ll9md1) but note the following differences:

 * Every rail station is an "[aux](https://factorioprints.com/view/-M5PZvxZVXEZnmg4V7Hy)" station with merged chests.
 Merging **must** be done **after** all chests and medium power poles are placed.
 Both construction stations have a speaker alert for when it is time to do this.
 When it rings, apply the "merge" tool over the (quarter) block and then use the destruction planner to remove the speaker providing the alert.
-Both actions can be done from the "map" view so no need to travel to the actual site.
+Both actions can be done from the "map" or "sat-nav" view so no need to travel to the actual site.
 * Quarter-block blueprints have their own version of the Construction Site.
 Note that removing the Site after construction is likely to remove a rail signal at the end but there's an unconnected one just off from the track to show where it was.
 Add it back and remove the unconnected one.
 This probably sounds confusing but it's quite obvious when you see it.